Skip to main content

 (b) Home first: If an individual meets all requirements for the home first component of the assisted living program in section 173.542 of the Revised Code, ODA's designee shall enroll the individual before enrolling any individual from the unified waiting list.

-(D) Reassessment: ODA's designee shall reassess each individual enrolled into the medicaid-funded component of the assisted living program no less often than one time each year after the date the individual enrolled into the program.
-After ODA's designee conducts each reassessment, if the individual continues to qualify for the medicaid-funded component of the program, the individual shall decide if he or she wishes to remain in the program.
-If the individual wishes to remain, the individual shall sign form ODA1044 as a condition of continued enrollment.
-ODA's designee may collect the individual's handwritten or electronic signature on the form on a date later than the date the individual agrees to continue in the program, but no later than the next reassessment of the individual.
+(D) Reassessment: ODA's designee shall reassess each individual enrolled in the medicaid-funded component of the assisted living program no less often than one time before each anniversary date of enrollment.
+After ODA's designee conducts each reassessment, if the individual continues to qualify for the medicaid-funded component of the program, the individual may decide if the individual wishes to remain in the program by signing an ODA-approved enrollment agreement as a condition of continued enrollment.
+During an emergency declared by the governor or a federal public health emergency, ODA's designee may collect the individual's handwritten or electronic signature on the enrollment agreement on a date later than the date the individual agrees to continue in the program, but no later than the next reassessment of the individual.

 (E) An authorized representative may represent an individual in the enrollment and reassessment processes.